-We piloted our first summer programming for students in Montezuma County which was led by our AmeriCorps garden coordinators.
+Our summer programming for students in Montezuma County which was led by our AmeriCorps garden coordinators was a success.
 The program offered students a one week session of hands on activities from planting and harvesting to cooking and games.
-We served over 40 students and provided 18 full scholarships.
+We served over 35 students in Montezuma County!